Featured image of post Setting Up a docker-mailserver

 }

-Finally, map Caddy’s certificate storage location to the Caddy container.
+Finally, map Caddy’s certificate storage location into your docker-mailserver container:

 1